Performance Incentive Mechanisms (PIMs) Database

 You can also use the form below to sign up to receive the quarterly PIMs newsletter.
 The newsletter is an excellent resource to stay up to date on new PIMs that have been added, performance data that is forthcoming, new RMI insights, and more.
 If you’d like to be added to our newsletter to stay updated on PIMs database developments and insights, please provide your name, email, and organization and then click the box under “stay informed” in the form below.

-Thanks to the Heising-Simons Foundation and the Gardener Foundation for their generous support of the PIMs Database.
+We are grateful to the Heising-Simons Foundation and the Gardener Foundation for their generous support of the PIMs Database.